spiralsyzygy/qbCoach/docs/qb_engine_v2.1.0.md

 **Core turn/hand/deck rules (alignment note):**
 - Deck size 15 per side; opening hand 5 cards; mulligan once before turn 1 to redraw to 5.
-- Turn 1 draw is skipped; draws begin on turn 2.
+- Each side skips its own first start-of-turn draw; draws begin on that side's second turn.
 Empty-deck draws do not crash (no card drawn).
 - Game end: all tiles filled or two consecutive passes.

 ---